KittenBot/meowbit-tutorials-en/more/intro.md

 # What is Meowbit?

 Meowbit is a card-sized graphical retro game computer with allows you coding with Makecode arcade and Python.
 In other words, it can use combines game programming with hardware devices.

-All of this can be programmed using our familiar makecode and micropyhon.
-Meowbit is a card-sized grahical programming game console designed for teenagers.
-It contains 1.8' full-color screen, 6 programmable buttons and buzzer.
+Meowbit is a card-sized grahical programming video game console designed for teenagers.
+It contains 1.8' full-color screen, 6 x programmable buttons ,1 x buzzer, built-in light sensor , temperatur sensor, SD card slot (For extenal stoage),multyplayer connector and edge connector.
+Espcially the edge connector could access most micro:bit expension boards.
+We recommend to use Robot:bit for Mewobit, it can help you create a robot quickly.

-It allows  you to create retro games on Microsoft makecode arcade palfform, and encourage you from graphical programming to text programming, such as Python.

-SD card slot for extenal stoage mutiplayer connector

-graphical programming retro game console edge connector

 ## Parameters

 * MCU：STM32F401RET6, 32-bit ARM Cortex M4 core
 * Operating voltage: 3.3V
 * Supply voltage：USB(5V), Lithium battery pack(3.7~4.2V)